jbertoni/Rustics/README.md

 hierarchical statistics combine sets of Rustics instances into single Rustics instances.
 This summation can allow keeping historical data with a lower memory footprint, and can reduce floating-point loss of precision.
-See the hier.rs file and documentation for more information.
+See the lib.rs comments for an overview.

 Rustics also implements sets that contain Rustics instances.
 All the instances in a set can be printed via the print() method of the set, and